How Accurately Can a Gaussian Approximate Stochastic Approximation Iterates?: Proof Sketch

 \subsection{Overview of Stein's Method}

-We begin by presenting the following well-known result that summarizes the key properties for the high dimensional Ornstein-Uhlenbeck (O-U) processes. \begin{lemma}[\cite{arnold1974stochastic}] Consider the O-U process:
+We begin by presenting the following well-known result that summarizes the key properties for the high dimensional Ornstein-Uhlenbeck (O-U) processes. \begin{lemma} [\cite{arnold1974stochastic}] Consider the O-U process:

 where $X_0 \in \mathbb{R}^d$.
-Let $J \in \mathbb{R}^{d \times d}$, $\Sigma^{1/2} \in \mathbb{R}^{d \times m}$, and $W_t \in \mathbb{R}^m$ is a m-dimensional standard Brownian motion.
+Let $H \in \mathbb{R}^{d \times d}$, $\Sigma^{1/2} \in \mathbb{R}^{d \times m}$, and $W_t \in \mathbb{R}^m$ is a m-dimensional standard Brownian motion.
 Then, the generator for the process is:

-where $f:\mathbb{R}^d\to \mathbb{R}$ is any twice differentiable function.
-Further, suppose that $J$ is a Hurwitz matrix.
+where $f:\mathbb{R}^d\to \mathbb{R}$ is any twice differentiable function and $\operatorname{Tr}$ is the trace of the matrix.
+Further, suppose that $H$ is a Hurwitz matrix.
 Then, the stationary distribution of the O-U process is a zero mean Gaussian distribution with covariance $\Sigma_X$ given by the solution of the following Lyapunov equation:

 \end{lemma}